jendas1/jupyter_neurologic/README.md

 ```
 After installation, run `jupyter notebok` that will open browser.
 In that window, click on `1.
 Getting started with NeuroLogic programming.ipynb`.
 Enjoy!
 ### Pip version
-Note: Java 8 or greater and Python 3.6 or greater is required.
+Note: Java 8 or greater, GrahpViz and Python 3.6 or greater is required.
 ```bash
 # core
 pip3 install .